DIDSR/DICaugment/docs/source/installation.rst

 Prerequisites
 -------------------------

-Before installing Albumentations3D, ensure you have the following prerequisites:
+Before installing DICaugment, ensure you have the following prerequisites:

 - Python 3.7 or higher

 Installation Steps
 -------------------------

-Follow these steps to install Albumentations3D:
+Follow these steps to install dicaugment:

 1. Open a terminal or command prompt.